Compare any two graphics cards:

 OpenGL Version OpenGL 4.6 OpenGL 4.5

-Memory Bandwidth: Bandwidth is the max amount of information (in units of megabytes per second) that can be transferred past the external memory interface within a second.
-It is worked out by multiplying the interface width by its memory clock speed.
-If the card has DDR RAM, it must be multiplied by 2 once again.
-If it uses DDR5, multiply by ANOTHER 2x.
+Memory Bandwidth: Bandwidth is the max amount of information (measured in MB per second) that can be transferred past the external memory interface within a second.
+The number is worked out by multiplying the bus width by the speed of its memory.
+In the case of DDR memory, the result should be multiplied by 2 again.
+If it uses DDR5, multiply by 4 instead.
 The higher the memory bandwidth, the better the card will be in general.
-It especially helps with AA, HDR and higher screen resolutions.
+It especially helps with AA, High Dynamic Range and higher screen resolutions.

-Texel Rate: Texel rate is the maximum number of texture map elements (texels) that are processed per second.
+Texel Rate: Texel rate is the maximum texture map elements (texels) that can be processed in one second.
 This number is calculated by multiplying the total number of texture units of the card by the core speed of the chip.
-The better the texel rate, the better the video card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels applied in a second.
+The higher this number, the better the card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels in a second.

-Pixel Rate: Pixel rate is the maximum number of pixels the video card could possibly write to the local memory per second - measured in millions of pixels per second.
-Pixel rate is calculated by multiplying the amount of Render Output Units by the the core clock speed.
+Pixel Rate: Pixel rate is the maximum amount of pixels the video card can possibly write to the local memory in one second - measured in millions of pixels per second.
+The figure is worked out by multiplying the number of Render Output Units by the the card's clock speed.
 ROPs (Raster Operations Pipelines - sometimes also referred to as Render Output Units) are responsible for drawing the pixels (image) on the screen.
-The actual pixel output rate also depends on many other factors, most notably the memory bandwidth of the card - the lower the bandwidth is, the lower the potential to reach the maximum fill rate.
+The actual pixel fill rate is also dependant on quite a few other factors, especially the memory bandwidth - the lower the memory bandwidth is, the lower the ability to reach the max fill rate.

 Display Prices